 Cells maintain their proteins in a functional and balanced state by regulating protein synthesis, folding, trafficking and degradation.
 A central regulatory target in this process is the nucleotide exchange factor eIF2B.
-Under favorable conditions eIF2B acts as a biological catalyst, efficiently unloading GDP from the translation initiation factor 2 (eIF2), a GTPase that is required for protein synthesis.
+Under favorable conditions eIF2B acts as a biological catalyst, efficiently unloading GDP from translation initiation factor 2 (eIF2), a GTPase that is required for protein synthesis.
 Under conditions of stress, such as UPR activation, viral infection, or starvation, a conserved signaling network known as the integrated stress response (ISR) couples stress detection to the phosphorylation of eIF2.
-This phosphorylation event renders eIF2 from substrate for nucleotide exchange into a potent inhibitor of eIF2B to restrict protein synthesis.
-Relieved of a heavy translational burden, cells are afforded more time and resources to cope with stress.
+Phosphorylated eIF2 in turn inhibits eIF2B and arrests translation to mitigate stress.